Post a description of experiences or observations about how nurse

 Evolution of Nursing Informatics

 Nursing informatics has evolved over the years in response to advancements in technology and the increasing need for efficient healthcare systems.
 Initially, nurses used manual paper-based records to document patient information.
 However, with the advent of computers and electronic systems, the field of nursing informatics gained momentum.
-Today, nurses are equipped with digital tools and systems that enable them to provide better care and contribute to healthcare innovations.

 Roles and Responsibilities of Nursing Informatics Specialists